pappitti/modernbert-mlx/README.md

 See examples/sentencetransformers.py

 - "zero-shot-classification" (WIP)
 Uses the ModelForZeroShotClassification class, which extends Model, and returns probabilities of labels for the sequence.
 There are other interpretrations of what zero-shot classification means, notably classifications that require fixed labels.
-Not sure the approach is correct here.
+Not sure which approach is correct.
 More work needed.
 Here, labels must be provided in the config file as a list or as a dictionary {label:description} as a label_candidates parameter in the config file.
 See examples/zeroshot.py

 - "masked-lm"